zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-google.md

 Rules, depends, thus the Blessed One is alone in ordination.

 [APZ 107.3] (# apz107.3) # apz107.3 .ref .apz} "How Blessed
-Are you uniquely lonely? ”The lone monk said,
+Are you uniquely lonely?
+"The lone monk said,
 Of people separated from the people of the forest by the few noises, the little noises The monasteries serve as a resting place suitable for secret affairs.
 He Travels alone.
 Stands alone, sleeps alone.
 In order to torment the village alone